 1. Integrating service area polygons: Data provided in vector format required minor processing to fix geometry errors and create separate polygons for unique provider and spectrum combinations.
-Polygons less than 0.125 square miles were removed and the remaining polygons were dissolved to create a single feature for each unique provider and spectrum combination.
+Polygons less than 0.125 square miles, except for the islands along the Massachusetts coastline, were removed and the remaining polygons were dissolved to create a single feature for each unique provider and spectrum combination.
 Attribute field names and values were created, formatted and/or populated from tabular or narrative form to match the standardized template format.